U.S. Farm Bill: Frequently Asked Questions

 The U.S. Farm Bill is a comprehensive piece of legislation that covers most federal government policies related to agriculture in the United States.
 The Farm Bill is typically renewed every five years.

-The provisions of the Farm Bill are divided into what are called “Titles”—overarching categories related to food and farming in the U.S. The 2008 Farm Bill had 15 titles: commodity programs; conservation; trade; nutrition; credit; United States rural development; research; forestry; energy; horticulture; livestock; crop insurance and disaster assistance; commodity futures; trade and tax provisions; and miscellaneous.
+The provisions of the Farm Bill are divided into what are called “Titles”—overarching categories related to food and farming in the U.S. The 2014 Farm Bill had 12 titles: commodities; conservation; trade; nutrition; credit; United States rural development; research; forestry; energy; horticulture; crop insurance; and miscellaneous.
 New titles can be added to the Farm Bill during the re-authorization process; the Energy title, for instance, was created in 2002.

 What is the history of the Farm Bill?